Holodome/csbench/docs/user_guide.md

 |units  |seconds | seconds  | custom   |
 |extract|cat     | custom   | custom   |

-Note that if one of `ps`, `us`, `ms`, `s` are used as custom unit, csbench interprets them and pretty prints the same way it does for wall clock time.
+Note that if one of `ns`, `us`, `ms`, `s` are used as custom unit, csbench interprets them and pretty prints the same way it does for wall clock time.

 ### Debugging